Goldcliff: The church

-The parish church of Saint Mary Magdalene has a well maintained churchyard with a tree arch canopy of pollarded lime trees and many old gravestones.
-It is an ancient stone building in the Early English style and is located directly behind The Farmer's Arms public house.
-At the front of the churchyard are the remains of an ancient mounded cross.
-The first vicar was Roger de Holbrook in 1349 and church records are available from 1724.
+The parish church of Saint Mary Magdalene is approached through a canopy of pollarded lime trees.
+The stone building is constructed in the Early English style.
+The churchyard has the remains of an ancient moulded cross.
+The first vicar was Roger de Holbrook in 1349 and church records exist from 1724 onwards.

-The church consists of an undivided nave and chancel, a castellated tower to the west and a south porch.
+The church has a nave, chancel, a castellated tower and a porch.
 It dates mostly from the early 15th century but parts of the building appear to be older and the nave has been dated to the 12th century.
-It has been suggested that an existing building, possibly a barn, may have been converted to serve as parish church, after the original church at Goldcliff Priory was badly damaged by a storm in 1424.
-There are some odd pieces of decorative stonework above the windows on the south side of the structure and some of the stone used may have come from the ruined priory.
-The churchyard is roughly square and is enclosed by drainage ditches.
-There is the stump of what is thought to be a medieval churchyard cross on a small mound.
+This may indicate reuse of an earlier building, possibly associated with the original church at Goldcliff Priory, which was damaged by a storm in 1424.
+The tower is probably an 18th- or 19th-century addition.
+It contains one bell, recast by Taylors of Loughborough in 1969.

-On the north wall the church has a small brass plaque on the north wall near the altar, commemorating the Great Flood of 1607 when a storm surge is thought to have swept along the Bristol Channel drowning 2,000 people.
+On the north wall of the church, near the altar, a small brass plaque commemorates the Great Flood of 1607 when a storm surge is thought to have swept along the Bristol Channel drowning 2,000 people.
 The plate, about three feet above ground level today at this point, marks the height of the flood waters.
 The estimate of financial loss is given as approximately £5,000 (£ in 2016).
 There is a medieval font with an 18th-century cover.
+Following interior re-decoration in 2006, including the removal of the old pews and pulpit, a service of re-dedication was held on 4 February 2007 with the Bishop of Monmouth.